 Pretty much everyone has their own productivity or efficiency booster that they swear by, from to-do lists to task management software apps.
 Even though they have their advantages, keeping Pareto’s Law front of mind will make a greater impact than any other tool.

 To properly analyze how productive you are using Pareto’s Law, just ask yourself: What 20% of tasks are creating 80% of my unhappiness and issues?
 What 20 percent of tasks are resulting in 80 percent or my happiness and desired outcomes?

 “Being busy is a form of laziness – lazy thinking and indiscriminate action.” – Tim Ferriss

-We hope this information comes in handy and that you can use this principle to succeed as a business owner.
+We hope these information and entrepreneur stories come in handy and that you can use this principle to succeed as a business owner.
 Start applying Pareto Efficiency today and your business will thrive!